9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/III. Cyber attacker mindset.md

 Cybersecurity is a continuously changing field.
 It's a fast-paced environment where new threats and innovative technologies can disrupt your plans at a moment's notice.
 As a security professional, it’s up to you to be prepared by anticipating change.

 This all starts with identifying vulnerabilities.
-In a video, you learned about the importance of **vulnerability assessments,** the internal review process of an organization's security systems.
+In a video, you learned about the importance of **[[vulnerability assessments]],** the internal review process of an organization's security systems.
 In this reading, you will learn how you can use the findings of a vulnerability assessment proactively by analyzing them from the perspective of an attacker.

 ## Being prepared for anything